 Carstein Ring: see Bloodlines, as it’s not relevant to everyone.

-Obsidian Amulet: Magic Resistance is supremely helpful on most of our units, who tend to eat a lot of magic missiles from opponents who have ‘em, and the Ward Save is certainly good enough for fighting characters… with magic weapons.
-I’m just extremely paranoid about leaving my characters defenseless against high strength mundane attacks, like all those Chaos Champions and Saurus Warriors and Vampire Thralls run around wielding.
-A great pick for a Blood Dragon though, who has the armour required to tank those other hits.
+Obsidian Amulet: Magic Resistance is supremely helpful, allowing you to focus Dispel dice on the enemy’s support spells, and the Ward Save is certainly good enough for fighting characters… with magic weapons.
+I’m extremely paranoid about leaving my characters defenseless against high strength mundane attacks from anything with a great weapon or lance.
+Superb on a Blood Dragon though!

 Crown of the Damned: Let me tell you about the Crown of the Damned.
 Once upon a time, I had my Vampire Lord miscast a spell and catapult himself out of his unit, leaving him standing around as the closest target to an entire Skaven army’s worth of overpowered magic missiles and wonder weapons.
 Somehow, by sheer good luck and an undernourished Warp Lightning Cannon roll, he survived.
 The next turn he failed his stupidity test for wearing the Crown of the Damned and had to eat the same firepower all over again rather than rejoin his unit in safety.
 This isn’t to count any of the times his bodyguard had to shuffle forward instead of advance to a position of relevance because he was going bwbwbwbwbwb with his bottom lip or any of the times he couldn’t cast a battle winning Invocation because he was too busy ragetweeting about Firefly being cancelled.
 Stupidity, on the most powerful piece in your army, the thing that holds everything else together and absolutely needs to be on form every turn, is not to be borne, and it’s a bit too pricey to take on anyone else.
 Take a marker pen and cross this cursed item out of your book.